sparrow-cloud/manual_stag/Writerside/topics/Analysis-Option.md

 Excluded Path indicates paths excluded from the code analysis.
 Thus, users can enter paths of file or directory that do not need to be run on analysis.

 1. Create a file named `.sparrow` in the root of the repository or zipped file.
 2. Enter paths on the file in the following form.
+Download <resource src=".sparrow" />

 ```
 sastOption: